krlawrence/graph/ChangeHistory.md

 - Broke out the discussion of simulating `startsWith` into its own section.
 - Added to the discussion of `cyclicPath`.
-- Expanded the section that introduces the `path` step.
+- Expanded the section that introduces the `path` step #97, #98, #99.
-- Added text to better introduce the concept of a `modulator`.
+- Added text to better introduce the concept of a `modulator` #99 .
+- Added text to introduce the phrase `anonymous traversal` #98
 - Expanded and improved the `Calculating vertex degree` section.
 - Miscellaneous minor wording updates and corrections.
 - Sample code and data improvements.